| A week of grumpy weather |

 beautifully painted wall.

-Police cleaning up - TV Isla Mujeres photo |
+| Police cleaning up - TV Isla Mujeres |

-Interestingly enough in Mexico the local police are
+In Mexico, the local police are

 called out to help clean up disasters such as this.
 We have also seen the police painting crosswalks

-and speed bumps with the bright yellow warning colour, and re-installing broken
+and speed bumps with the bright yellow warning colour, and reinstalling broken

 or missing stop or speed limit signs.
 In

-Canada those jobs are handled by the city maintenance workers, or the
+Canada, those jobs are handled by the city maintenance workers or the

-Just another small difference we have noticed between the Canadian or
+provincial highway department employees.
+Just another small difference we have noticed between Canadian, American, and Mexican cultures.

-Hidalgo Ave under water, Giovanna Flores photo |
+| Hidalgo Ave, Giovanna Flores photo |

-As the rain continued unabated a notice was posted
+As the rain continued unabated, a notice was posted

 on various community Facebook pages asking any able-bodied people to help neighbours